 Public medical school in America has average tuition and fees is $37,611 per academic year.
 For in-state students and $61,916 for out-of-state residents.
 This comes out to $150,444 for in-state students throughout their education and $247,664 for out-of-state students.

 American private medical schools are some of the oldest and most respected medical institutions.
 They include the likes of John Hopkins, Duke, Yale, Emory, and Harvard.
-Although there is sometimes a difference between in-state and out-of-state costs, that difference is usually just a couple of thousand dollars.
+In-state and out-of-state costs can vary, but usually by only a few thousand dollars.

-Israel has been among the world’s leaders in medical discoveries and science for decades, so it’s not hard to believe that their medical universities are also some of the best on the planet.
+Israel’s long history of medical discoveries and scientific advancements has made it known for its top medical universities.
 Top Israeli medical schools include Tel Aviv University, Hebrew University of Jerusalem, and Technion Israel Institute of Technology.
 An international student can expect to pay around $38,000 in medical school tuition and fees – $152,000.
 However, for those lucky enough to call Israel home, the medical school costs are only a fourteenth of that.

 Australia has the most comparable prices to an American medical school, and it’s easy to see why with sterling offerings like the University of Melbourne, Australian National University Medical School (ANUMS), University of Queensland, and Monash University.